 - Type 2 diabetes.

 - Coronary heart disease.

-- Sleep apnoea (this is when your breathing patterns are disturbed while you are sleeping, due to excess weight around your chest, neck and airways).
+- Sleep apnoea (this occurs when your breathing patterns are disturbed while you are sleeping, due to excess weight around your chest, neck and airways).

 - Fertility problems.

 - Complications in pregnancy (including an increased risk of high blood pressure during pregnancy, diabetes during pregnancy, preterm labour, caesarean section).

 - Stress incontinence (leaking urine when you are, for example, laughing, coughing, etc).